GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/mainthread-work-breakdown/index.md

 Many activities, like parsing CSS and laying out the page, can keep the main thread busy.
-However, parsing, compiling, and executing JavaScript is often the the biggest source of work on the main thread.
+However, parsing, compiling, and executing JavaScript is often the biggest source of work on the main thread.

 Consider these tactics to improve JavaScript performance during page load: